 I obtained my undergraduate degree in health science from Kaplan University in 2013 and later completed my master’s degree in Clinical Social Work from the University of Southern California in 2015.
 I am experienced in working with children, adolescents and families on behavioral issues, parenting concerns, adolescent issues, depression, anxiety, emotional dysregulation, and stress management.
 I provide a caring and safe space for clients to share their stories and will use the most appropriate therapeutic modality.
 I have an interest in providing therapy to clients of all ages who are struggling with social, emotional, academic, or behavioral issues and their families.

-I am currently seeing clients in our Hutchinson office on Mondays and Thursdays with plans to expand my hours in the future.
+I am currently seeing clients in our Hutchinson office on Monday thru Thursday.